A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: -optimal reduced-order modeling

 \section{$\mathcal{L}_2$-optimal reduced-order modeling}

-In this section, we give a non-invasive, data-driven, gradient-based descent algorithm to solve the stochastic control problem \eqref{alge_form}, aiming at optimization problem with parameter-separable forms, this method only uses output samples to construct the optimal approximant.
+In this section, we introduce a non-invasive, data-driven, gradient-based descent algorithm for solving the stochastic control problem formulated in \eqref{alge_form}.
+Designed for optimization problems with a parameter-separable structure, the proposed method constructs the optimal approximation using only output samples.